Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 * Both command above are configured on a per-VLAN basis.
 * `cost` refers to the root cost.
 	* It's used to determine the root port on switches and to determine designated and non-designated ports.
-* `port-priority` is the first half of the port ID, which is the final tiebreaker in determining the root port. **PRACTICE THIS IN PACKET TRACER TO REALLY UNDERSTAND IT**
+* `port-priority` is the first half of the STP port ID, which is the final tiebreaker in determining the root port. **PRACTICE THIS IN PACKET TRACER TO REALLY UNDERSTAND IT**
 * These values can be modified to change the result of the root port or designated port selection process.